modm-io/modm/CONTRIBUTING.md

 ## When in doubt, ask

-The dedicated maintainer of modm is [@salkinium](https://github.com/salkinium) and you can always ping him.
+The dedicated maintainers of modm are [@salkinium](https://github.com/salkinium) and [@rleh](https://github.com/rleh) and you can always ping them.

 If you want to add a new platform, or other significant functionality, we [ask you to discuss that in an issue first][issues].
-We are very open to new helping hands, but all of this is still fairly complicated and we want to provideyou with tips and additional explanations along the way.
+We are very open to new helping hands, but all of this is still fairly complicated and we want to provide you with tips and additional explanations along the way.

 Communication is cheap, implementation is expensive and we don't want to frustrate you.